Creamy Tomato Salad

 How to choose the best tomatoes

-First, pick out the heavy ones.
+It may seem simple, but selecting the best tomatoes can be a challenging task.
+First, select the heavier ones.
 That means they are juicy.
-A big tomato that seems too light may be all dried up on the inside, making it unusually light.
+A large tomato that seems too light may be dry on the inside, making it unusually light.
 A good tomato should also be firm but not too hard.
-You want it to give a little when you squeeze it but not so soft that it leaves indentions.
+You want it to give a little when you squeeze it, but not so soft that it leaves indentations.
 The skin should not be wrinkly or broken, either.
 You want a solid tomato that is red all over with unbroken, unblemished skin.
+The smell should be earthy and mild, with a bit of sweetness.
+If there is a stem and leaves, they should be green.
+A dried-up, brown stem with old leaves indicates that it is not very fresh.

 Recipe variations and add-ins: